 New Zealand Kaka, New Zealand Pigeon, New Zealand Bellbird, and Tui are common around the town, and a trip to predator-free Ulva Island will provide the opportunity to see Red-crowned and Yellow-crowned Parakeets, Weka, South Island Saddleback, Yellowhead, and the very tame New Zealand Robin, and there is a slight chance of seeing kiwi.

 This evening we will go on a short boat ride to see our last Kiwi species, Southern Brown, feeding on a beach.

-This epic day takes us down the east coast of Rakiura to the Southern Ocean at South West Cape.
+This epic day takes us along the east coast of Rakiura to the Southern Ocean at South West Cape.
 It could be rough, so we will need to be prepared, but the rewards will make it a very special day.
 The birds won’t all be new, but we are sure to see many species not seen at Kaikoura.
-Possibilities include most of the albatross species, Sooty Shearwater, Brown Skua, Mottled Petrel, several prion species, Yellow-eyed, Fiordland, and Little (Blue) Penguin, and Antarctic Tern.
-As with all pelagic trips, it is the unpredictable sightings that make the experience so exciting.
+Possibilities include most of the albatross species, Sooty Shearwater, Brown Skua, Mottled Petrel, several prion species, Yellow-eyed, Fiordland, and Little (Blue) Penguins, and Antarctic Tern.
+As with all pelagic trips it is the unpredictable sightings that make the experience so exciting.

-We catch the ferry back across Foveaux Strait to Bluff and drive to Dunedin, looking for any birds we may have missed on the trip so far.
+We take the ferry back across Foveaux Strait to Bluff and drive to Dunedin, looking for any birds we may have missed on the trip so far.

 Taiaroa Head, the only mainland breeding site of Northern Royal Albatross, is our destination in the morning.
 The hides there allow reasonably close views of the birds, including chicks.
 Below the hide there is a colony of Bronze (Stewart Island) and Spotted Shags.